robusta-dev/robusta/docs/notification-routing/configuring-sinks.rst

 Notification 101
 ==========================

 Robusta can send notifications to various destinations, called sinks.
-These notifications are enriched with issue logs, graphs, :ref:`AI Analysis` and more.

-The following guide is explains general settings for all sinks, please take a look at the specific sink guide for detailed instructions.
 For a list of all sinks, refer to :ref:`Sinks Reference`.

 Defining Sinks
 ^^^^^^^^^^^^^^^^^^
-Sinks are defined in Robusta's Helm chart, using the ``sinksConfig`` value:
+Sinks are defined in Robusta's Helm chart, using the ``sinksConfig`` value.

+For example, lets add a :ref:`Microsoft Teams <MS Teams sink>`:

 .. code-block:: yaml